Football Official

 Best Rated

-Asked by JF about 11 years ago
+Asked by steve over 11 years ago

 How many players have to line up on each side of a kicker during a free kick in high school football?
 Please include any rulebook references.